brossdev/serverless-federated-gql-api/README.md

 SST stack responsible for deploying a GraphQL Federated API written in Go

 ### Frontend
-Basic React App written in typescript which is connected to the gateway lambda and userpool deploayed as part of the core stack.
+Basic React App written in typescript which is connected to the gateway lambda and userpool deployed as part of the core stack.

 ### Prerequisities